SAP/abap-file-formats/docs/json.md

 ### Regular Expressions

-In order to express constraints to the values of a field, it is possible to pass regular expresions enclosed in single quotes:
+In order to express constraints to the values of a field, it is possible to pass regular expressions enclosed in single quotes:

 ```abap
 "! $pattern '<regex pattern, i.e. [a-Z]*>'